 01 of 10

-The Lincoln Memorial is one of the most iconic images of Washington DC.
-Enjoy the following photos of the beautiful structure with its seven-foot diameter columns that stretch 44 feet high.
+The Lincoln Memorial is one of the most iconic images in Washington, D.C.
+The stunning structure features seven-foot diameter columns that stretch 44 feet high.
 Architect Henry Bacon designed the monument in a style similar to a Greek temple.
 Abraham Lincoln was an inspiring leader and this monument is one of the most spectacular landmarks in the nation's capital.Continue to 2 of 10 below.

 02 of 10